NerdHerd91/Projects-Go/README.md

 Projects-Go
 ===========

-Complete the "Projects" list hosted by Karan entirely in Go.
+Complete the "Projects" list hosted by Karan, entirely in Go.

 Inspired by: [Projects](https://github.com/karan/Projects)